alpha123/uma-skill-tools/tools/README.md

 Pipe a JSON array into it to see a histogram.
 Intended for use with the `--dump` option of gain.ts.
 Run `python histogram.py --help` for options.
 You probably want `-C` in most cases.
 Also requires matplotlib.

+# speedguts.ts / speedguts_colormesh.py

+Used for calculating the difference between various combinations of speed and guts stats.
+Besides the usual course/mood/ground options, it takes:

+- `--speed-range <lower,upper>` and `--guts-range`: the ranges of speed and guts to test as a pair of integers `lower,upper` (inclusive of both)
+- `--step <integer>` increments within the ranges to test
+- `--standard <speed,guts>` pair of speed and guts to compare the other combinations with to report バ身 gain

+The output of speedguts.ts is intended to be piped into speedguts_colormesh.py for visualization.

 # make_skill_data.pl and make_skillnames.pl

 Used to generate the data/skill_data.json and data/skillnames.json files. make_skill_data.pl takes a path to master.mdb and make_skillnames.pl takes a file obtained from a GameTora quasi-API thing.